Skip to main content

 True prepaid costs range from 18-25¢/kWh depending on usage.
 Light users (500 kWh/month) pay more per unit because daily fees spread across fewer kWh.
 Heavy users (2,000 kWh/month) see lower per-unit costs because fixed fees get diluted.
 Regular post-paid plans run 8-13¢/kWh for comparison.

-Which prepaid provider has the lowest hidden fees in Texas?
+Which prepaid company has the lowest hidden fees in Texas?

 Do prepaid electricity rates change with the season?